-International guidelines on the diagnosis of IPF5 were updated in 2018.
-But they have not been fully implemented in all countries surveyed.
+International guidelines on the diagnosis of IPF7 were updated in 2018, but are not fully implemented in all countries surveyed.
+In 10 of the surveyed countries, national guidelines or position papers endorsing international guidelines on IPF diagnosis and care have been adopted.
 Diagnostic procedures are generally standardised; however, the majority of countries surveyed do not have nationwide IPF diagnostic and care pathways.
-Instead, these are often established by each expert centre and can therefore vary from region to region.
+Instead, these are often established by each expert centre and Finland and the UK, positive outcomes are can therefore vary from region to region.

-General practitioners have a limited knowledge of or training in recognising IPF.
-The symptoms are therefore sometimes confused with those of other lung diseases.
+General practitioners have a limited knowledge of IPF or training in recognising the disease.
+Its symptoms are therefore sometimes confused with those of other lung diseases.
 Additionally, genetic testing is not widely performed, not even when another family member has IPF.
 This further complicates the diagnostic process.

 Timely access to specialised centres and multidisciplinary care has been flagged as a factor that can make a real difference for patients.
 Countries where patients have access to multidisciplinary teams perform better in the diagnostic process, resulting in a better experience for patients.
 Yet the composition of multidisciplinary teams varies greatly.
-Many countries, such as Bulgaria, Italy and Spain, report shortages or a lack of recognition for specialist lung nurses, who play a crucial role in supporting patients and carers.
-By contrast, when specialist nurses are available to accompany patients in dealing with their disease every day, as is the case in the UK, positive effects are reported.
+Many countries, such as Bulgaria and Italy, report shortages or a lack of recognition for specialist lung nurses, who play a crucial role in supporting patients and carers.
+By contrast, when specialist nurses are available to accompany patients in dealing with their disease every day, as is the case in Denmark, reported.